mirayengin/last-fm/README.md

 ### Used in this project

-👉 I mastered ReactJS, React Router, react-dom, Reduxjs/toolkit, redux-persist, axios, Tailwind, Darkmode, infinite scroll, toastify features in this project.
+👉 I mastered ReactJS, React Router, react-dom, Reduxjs/toolkit, redux-persist, axios, Tailwind, Darkmode, infinite scroll features in this project.
 You can see the visual representation of the website above.